andreaskaris/blog/docs/openshift/dedicated-service-monitors.md

 (...)
 ~~~

 After enabling `DedicatedServiceMonitors`, the Prometheus Adapters will restart and Prometheus will be reconfigured.
-Metrics from Kubelet's `/metrics/resource` endpoint will be exposed via the Prometheus Adapter instead of the default cadvisor metrics.
+Metrics from kubelet's `/metrics/resource` endpoint will be exposed via the Prometheus Adapter instead of the default cAdvisor metrics.

-### New data source: Kubelet `/metrics/resource` CPU and memory usage
+### New data source: kubelet `/metrics/resource` CPU and memory usage

 As an example and for reference, here is some raw data from the `/metrics/resource` endpoint of kubelet.
 This is the data that shall be exposed by Prometheus Adapter: